Saguaro: Description

 Saguaros have a very large root network that can extend up to 30 m, and long taproots of up to 1 m deep.

 Saguaros may take between 20 and 50 years to reach a height of 1 m.
-Individual stomatal guard cells and medulla cells can live and function for as long as 150 years, possibly the longest living of all cells, except possibly nerve cells in some tortoises.
+Individual stomatal guard cells and medulla cells can live and function for as long as 150 years, possibly the longest living of all cells, except nerve cells in some tortoises.

 As a cactus, it uses crassulacean acid metabolism photosynthesis, which confers high levels of water-use efficiency.
 This allows the saguaro to transpire only at night, minimizing daytime water loss.

 A saguaro without arms is called a "spear".

 Some saguaros grow in rare formations called a cristate, or "crested" saguaro.
-This growth formation is believed to be found in one in roughly 10,000 saguaros, with 2,743 known crested saguaros documented.
+This growth formation is believed to be found in one in roughly 10,000 saguaros, with 2,743 crested saguaros documented as of 2020.
 The crest formation, caused by fasciation, creates a seam of abnormal growth along the top or top of the arm of the saguaro.

 Ribs

-Saguaro ribs outside Tucson, Arizona.
+Ribs of a dead Saguaro outside Tucson, Arizona.
 These cactus ribs are about 2m tall.

 Inside the saguaro, many "ribs" of wood form something like a skeleton, with the individual ribs being as long as the cactus itself and up to a few centimeters in diameter.
 The rib wood itself is also relatively dense, with dry ribs having a solid density around 430 kg/m3, which made the ribs useful to indigenous peoples as a building material.
 While the ribs of dead plants are not protected by the Arizona native plant law, the Arizona Department of Agriculture has released a memo discussing when written permission is needed before harvesting them because of the importance of the decomposition of cactus remains in maintaining desert soil fertility.

 The composition of the ribs is similar to that of hardwoods.